Instagram/LibCST/docs/source/nodes.rst

 .. class:: libcst.And
 .. autoclass:: libcst.Or

-In addition, :class:`~libcst.BaseBooleanOp` is defined purely for typing and instance checks.
+In addition, :class:`~libcst.BaseBooleanOp` is defined purely for typing and isinstance checks.

 .. class:: libcst.BaseBooleanOp